Saturation Properties of Ultrafilters in Canonical Inner Models: Galvin ultrafilters in canonical inner models

 Let us start this section by stating Goldberg's results which are going to be used here.
 First, and most importantly, the fact the $\mathrm{UA}$ follows from Weak Comparison, and therefore should hold in all canonical inner models: \begin{theorem}[Theorem 2.3.10. \cite{GoldbergUA}] Assume that $V=HOD$ and there is a $\Sigma_2$-correct worldly cardinal.
 If Weak Comparison holds, then the Ultrapower Axiom holds \end{theorem} The $\mathrm{UA}$ has many consequences which relate to the structure of $\kappa$-complete ($\sigma$-complete) ultrafilters.
-The one which is relevant to our work is the factorization to irreducible ultrafilters. \begin{definition} Let $U,W$ be $\sigma$-complete ultrafilters.
-We define the Rudin-Frul\'{i}k ordering of ultrafilter by $U\leq_{RF}W$ is there is there is a set $I \in U$ and a discrete sequence of ultrafilters $\l W_i : i \in I\r$ such that $W = lim_U Wi$ . \end{definition} There is an equivalent formulation (for $\sigma$-complete ultrafilters) in terms of ultrapowers, $U\leq_{RF}W$ if and only if there is an internal ultrapower embedding $i:M_U\rightarrow M_W$ such that $i\circ j_U=j_W$. \begin{definition} A $\sigma$-complete ultrafilter $W$ is called \textit{irreducible}, if whenever $U\leq_{RF}W$ then either $U\simeq W$ or $U$ is principle.
-Equivalently, $W$ is minimal in the Rudin-Frul\'{i}k order among the non-principle ultrafilters. \end{definition} The notion of irreducible ultrafilters was used by Goldberg to describe the $\sigma$-complete ultrafilters under $\mathrm{UA}$: \begin{theorem}[Theorem 5.3.16\cite{GoldbergUA}] Assume $\mathrm{UA}$.
-Then for every $\sigma$-complete ultrafilter $W$, there is a finite linear iterated ultrapower $\l M_n, U_m, j_{m,n} : m <n \leq l\r$ such that $M_0 = V , M_l = M_W$ , and $U_m$ is an irreducible ultrafilter of $M_m$ for all $m < l$, and $j_W = j_{0,l}$. \end{theorem} \begin{corollary} Assume $\mathrm{UA}$, then every $\sigma$-complete ultrafilter $W$ has the form where each $U_{\alpha_1,..,\alpha_k}$ is irreducible. \end{corollary} Next we will also need Schlutzenberg \cite{Schlutz} result about $\sigma$-complete ultrafilters in the models $L[\mathbb{E}]$: \begin{theorem}[Theorem 4.3.2 \cite{GoldbergUA}] Suppose $L[\mathbb{E}]$ is an iterable Mitchell-Steel model and $U$ is a $\sigma$-complete ultrafilter of $L[\mathbb{E}]$.
-Then the following are equivalent: \begin{enumerate} \item $U$ is irreducible. \item $U$ is isomorphic to a Dodd sound ultrafilter. \item $U$ is isomorphic to an extender on the sequence $\mathbb{E}$. \end{enumerate}
+The one which is most relevant to our work is the factorization of $\sigma$-complete ultrafilters to irreducible ultrafilters. \begin{definition} Let $U,W$ be $\sigma$-complete ultrafilters.
+We define the Rudin-Frol\'{i}k ordering of ultrafilter by $U\leq_{RF}W$ if there is there is a set $I \in U$ and a discrete sequence\footnote{A sequence of ultrafilters $\l W_i\r_{i<\kappa}$ is discrete if there pairwise disjoint sets $\l A_i\r_{i<\kappa}$ such that $A_i\in W_i$.} of ultrafilters $\l W_i : i \in I\r$ such that $W \equiv_{RK} lim_U W_i$ . \end{definition} Note that since the sequence of $W_i$ is discrete, we may replace in the definition above $\lim_UW_i$ by $\sum_{U,i}W_i$.
+There is an equivalent formulation (for $\sigma$-complete ultrafilters) in terms of ultrapowers, $U\leq_{RF}W$ if and only if there is an internal ultrapower embedding $i:M_U\rightarrow M_W$ such that $i\circ j_U=j_W$. \begin{definition} A $\sigma$-complete ultrafilter $W$ is called \textit{irreducible}, if whenever $U\leq_{RF}W$ then either $U\equiv_{RK} W$ or $U$ is principle.
+Equivalently, $W$ is minimal in the Rudin-Frol\'{i}k order among the non-principal ultrafilters. \end{definition} The notion of irreducible ultrafilters was used by Goldberg to describe the $\sigma$-complete ultrafilters under $\mathrm{UA}$: \begin{theorem}[Theorem 5.3.16\cite{GoldbergUA}] Assume $\mathrm{UA}$.
+Then for every $\sigma$-complete ultrafilter $W$, there is a finite linear iterated ultrapower $\l M_n, U_m, j_{m,n} : m <n \leq l\r$ such that $M_0 = V , M_l = M_W$ , and $U_m$ is an irreducible ultrafilter of $M_m$ for all $m < l$, and $j_W = j_{0,l}$. \end{theorem} \begin{corollary} Assume $\mathrm{UA}$, then every $\sigma$-complete ultrafilter $W$ has the form where each $U_{\alpha_1,..,\alpha_k}$ is irreducible. \end{corollary} The $\mathrm{UA}$ assumption in Theorem \ref{thm: Goldberg} and Corollary \ref{Cor: Gabe decomposition of RF} can be replaced by working in the Mitchell-Steel models\footnote{In this paper, we use the Mitchell-Steel indexing, and allow extenders of superstrong type in the sequence $\mathbb{E}$.
+These models fall under the setup of \cite{Schlutz1}.} of the form $L[\mathbb{E}]$.
+This was essentially\footnote{Although in \cite{Schlutz} there is the extra assumption that there are no extenders of superstrong-type, the only significant difference between the argument in \cite[Thm.
+4.8]{Schlutz} and the result in \cite[Thm.
+9.1]{Schlutz1} without the extra assumption, is that all extenders on the sequence are Dodd-solid.
+Moreover, variants of this were already used by Zeman \cite{ZemanIndex}.} proven by Schlutzenberg in \cite{Schlutz}, replacing ``irreducible" with ``on the sequence $\mathbb{E}$", before Goldberg's discovery of $\mathrm{UA}$.
+The next theorem, also due to Schlutzenberg \cite[Proposition 8.5]{Schlutz1} says that in the Mitchell-Steel models $L[\mathbb{E}]$, these notions of ultrafilters coincide (see also \cite[Theorem 4.3.2]{GoldbergUA}). \begin{theorem} Suppose $L[\mathbb{E}]$ is an iterable Mitchell-Steel model and $U$ is a $\sigma$-complete ultrafilter of $L[\mathbb{E}]$.
+Then the following are equivalent: \begin{enumerate} \item $U$ is irreducible. \item $U$ is isomorphic to a Dodd-sound\footnote{An ultrafilter $U$ over $\kappa$ is called Dodd-sound if the function $i:P(\kappa)\rightarrow P^{M_U}([id]_U)$ defined by $i(X)=j_U(X)\cap [id]_U$ is in $M_U$.} ultrafilter. \item $U$ is isomorphic to an extender on the sequence $\mathbb{E}$. \end{enumerate}